Mathematical Finance Program

 3. Option pricing in an investment setting

-The classical European style option pricing approach assumes that the sole goal of the hedger (who takes the short position in an option contact) is to perfectly replicate perfectly (in a complete market setting) the short position’s liability.
-The goal of this project is to dynamically optimize the hedger portfolio so that the liability at the option expiration time is perfectly hedged, while collecting risk-adjusted return until the termination of the option contract.
+The classical European-style option pricing approach assumes that the sole goal of the hedger (who takes the short position in an option contact) is to perfectly replicate perfectly (in a complete market setting) the short position’s liability.
+The goal of this project is to dynamically optimize the hedger portfolio so that the liability at the option expiration time is perfectly hedged while collecting risk-adjusted return until the termination of the option contract.

-(Davide Lauria, Alex Trindale and Svetlozar T. Rachev).
+(Davide Lauria, Alex Trindale, and Svetlozar T. Rachev)

 The classical measures for distributional tail dependence, such as the coefficients for lower and upper tail dependence, lose their significance if the distributional tails are thinner than that specified by power-law decay (so-called regularly varying tails).
 This work is focused on introducing and testing a new class of tail measures which are well defined and meaningful for pairs of random variables having an arbitrary distributional tail.
 The work will be extended to dynamic tail measures and in dimension larger than two.

-5. Development of non-traditional market indices
+5. Developing non-traditional market indices

 5A.
 Indices on financial losses caused by natural disasters and crime